Let Illness Go

 TEN YEARS LATER

 Did it work?
 Well, yes.
 Slowly.
 Over the next year, I got gradually healthier and more energetic--so energetic I built the World Dream Bank.
-There was a price: I had to learn to say no. Not as easy as I'd thought!
+There was a price: I had to learn to say no. And that wasn't so easy as I'd thought.